 And rural tourism in a general sense is also already popular, but staying in a hotel in some cute village looking up at the green hillsides isn’t the same as staying on those green hillsides, and walking through the meadows and pastures, the vineyards and the olive groves, surrounded by animals and plants that we only otherwise see through plastic and glass, dissected and polished on the shelves of supermarkets.

 And of course it’s all very interesting; what goes on on a farm?
 How is everything we eat made?
-And there are lots of little discoveries too; like how apples should never be so shiny that they should be hanging off a Christmas tree, and that neither should they be expected to remain fresh for weeks.
-That milk from a cow looks and tastes quite a bit different from milk from a carton.
-Or the fact that supermarkets scandalously spoil a lot of dinner time fun by censoring rude looking vegetables.
+And there are lots of little discoveries too; like how apples should never be so shiny that they could be hanging off a Christmas tree, and that neither should they be expected to remain fresh for weeks.
+That milk from a cow looks and tastes quite different from milk from a carton.
+Or the fact that supermarkets scandalously spoil a lot of fun by censoring rude looking vegetables.